After months of planning, protests and false starts, D.C. students and teachers head to classes for first time in nearly a year

 Many teachers have said the city should delay reopening until school staff members receive both vaccine doses and they take full effect.

 Kevin McGilly said he was “delighted” that his son foster son, Antwon, got a seat for in-person learning.
 Antwon is a high school student with special education needs who takes classes to prepare him to live an independent life as an adult.
-McGilly said he is a social teen known by everyone at school, that he had missed school and is excited to get back.
+McGilly said that he is a social teenager who is known by everyone at school, that he had missed school and that he is eager to return.

-McGilly said he had been slipping behind and his reading and math skills are exactly where they were three years ago.
-Still, Antwon would be reporting to school for one class a half a day a week.
+McGilly said that Antwon had been slipping behind and that his reading and math skills are exactly where they were three years ago.
+Still, Antwon would be reporting to school for one class half a day per week.

-“Two Fridays ago restaurants reopened for indoor dining,” McGilly said.
-“And my kid was invited to go back to school for a half a day week.
+“Two Fridays ago, restaurants reopened for indoor dining,” McGilly said.
+“And my kid was invited to go back to school for a half a day a week.
 I still think there is something wrong with that.”